cysouw/graphicalgrammar/text/germany.md

 Josef Diringer (1878-1883) Ordinarius für Deutsch, Latein und Griechisch in Eichstätt

-practical application in second half of the book [@diringer1878: 42-60] using separate lines for subordination, like music notation
+practical application in second half of the book [@diringer1878: 42-60] using separate lines for subordination, like music notation, probably based on Schütze and Schlecht as cited

-Further development of *Periodenbild* citing Bauer, Lehmann and Götzinger, and Becker, Herling
+Further development of *Periodenbild* citing many authors Bauer, Lehmann and Götzinger, and Becker, Herling

 ### Esser (1878) *Die Formen der Periode*